AdiThakker/AdiThakker.github.io/_posts/2020-10-30-AzureMonitor-AppInsights-1.md

 ![Setup]({{site.url}}/images/AppInsights-1.png)

 There's lots you can do within Azure Monitor as shown above but for our post we will just focus on the Application Insights part.

 Application Insights itself lets you monitor lots metrics such as Request rates, Response times, Failure rates, Exceptions, Usage tracking, etc (you can refer to the previous link for the comprehensive list)

 OK, So how do we get started:

-**Create Application Insights Resource**
+**First, Create Application Insights Resource**

 Log into your Azure subscription, select Application Insights as the resource and create an instance as shown below: